-This group, often called Intervention groups by schools, may be
+This group, often called Intervention groups by schools, may be means that your child has been identified by the class teacher as needing some extra support in school.

 - Run in the classroom or outside. - Run by a teacher or most often a Teaching Assistant who has had training to run these groups.